 Conduct audits of your data regularly.
 Identify duplicates proactively before they become a problem.

 For more detailed guidance, consider exploring Oracle Database documentation or reliable forums.
-Here’s a couple of good links to check out:
+Here are a couple of good links to check out:

 Using Auto Page Rank can streamline your database management system, too.
-Its features improve website SEO, and tracking and managing database performance becomes much more straightforward.
+Its features improve website SEO, and tracking and managing database performance become much more straightforward.

 Common Causes of ORA-00001